Durand of the Bad Lands (1925 film)

-Durand of the Bad Lands is a 1925 American silent Western film directed by Lynn Reynolds and starring Buck Jones, Marian Nixon, and Malcolm Waite.
+Durand of the Bad Lands is a lost 1925 American silent Western film directed by Lynn Reynolds and starring Buck Jones, Marian Nixon, and Malcolm Waite.
 It is a remake of the 1917 film of the same title.

 Plot

 Pete Garson, a henchman of Sheriff Clem Allison, commits various crimes under the guise of former rancher Dick Durand.
 The latter, hearing about the situation, returns from Mexico to clear his name.
 There, Dick meets and falls in love with Molly Gore, who initially spurns his attention.
 However, after performing a series of good deeds that finally establishes his innocence, her attitude softens and, in the end, she returns his love.

 Cast

 Preservation

 With no prints of Durand of the Bad Lands located in any film archives, it is a lost film.